Durenlab/LINGER/docs/PBMC.md

 ```

 ### Calculate TF activity
-The input is gene expression data, It could be the scRNA-seq data from the sc multiome data.
+The input is gene expression data.
+It could be the scRNA-seq data from the sc multiome data.
 It could be other sc or bulk RNA-seq data matches the GRN.
 The row of gene expresion data is gene, columns is sample and the value is read count (sc) or FPKM/RPKM (bulk).

 ```python